mastodon/fediverse_auxiliary_service_provider_specifications/discovery/v0.1/02_content_ingestion.md

   `lifecycle` type and the latter for the `trends` type.
   This key MUST NOT be present for responses to backfill requests.
 * `cursor` MAY optionally be present on responses to backfill requests.
-  Its value can be included in a future backfill request to make sure the fediverse server does not send the same object uris again.
+  If it is string its value can be included in a future backfill request to make sure the fediverse server does not send the same object uris again.
+If this is a partial announcement that does not conclude an open backfill request this key MUST be absent.
+* `moreObjectsAvailable` MAY optionally be present on responses to backfill requests.
+If set to `false` it means that no more objects of this category are available and no future backfill requests should be made.

 Requests MUST include at least one object URI, but the fediverse server MAY save requests and batch events together.
 In that case it MUST